strontium-rn/strontium-rn/README.md

 ## 👨‍💻 About Me

 Hello!
-I'm a passionate Computer Science student at **Kathmandu University, Nepal**, with a deep interest in **mobile app development using Flutter** and **machine learning**.
+I'm a passionate sophomore pursuing Computer Science at **Kathmandu University, Nepal**, with a deep interest in **mobile app development using Flutter** and **machine learning**.
 I'm enthusiastic about building innovative applications and harnessing the power of AI for intelligent solutions.

 - 🎓 Currently pursuing a degree in Computer Science
 - 📱 Aspiring mobile app developer focused on Flutter and Dart